cecid/hermes-docs/docs/source/web_service_communication.rst

 Download received message payload
 ---------------------------------

-The ebMS receiver web service is used by the application of the receiving party to retrieve message payloads of received ebMS messages.
-After the message payloads have been downloaded, the message will be marked as received, and its message identifier will no longer be retrieved by the ebMS receiver list web service.
+This web service is used by the application of the receiving party to retrieve message payloads of received ebMS messages.
+After the message payloads have been downloaded, the message will be marked as received, and its message identifier will no longer be retrieved by :ref:`ebms-2-0-list-message-ws` web service.

 .. image:: /_static/images/web_service/h2o-ws-recv.png